 - Pressed flowers and leaves.
 I used violas, pansies, sweet cicely, flowering mint leaves, lavender, roses and bellis daisies

 - (Cake Geek Note: Most flower shops and supermarkets sell flowers that have been treated with insecticides and fungicides and therefore aren’t edible.
-Make sure to source your flowers from an organic supplier unless they’re from your own garden and you can stand over them that they are edible.
-There is lots of information in Juliet’s book on the different types of flowers that are edible.)
+Make sure to source your flowers from an organic supplier unless they’re from your own garden and you can stand over them that they are edible.)

 - 10mm ivory ribbon